All Episodes

 When people have out-of-body experiences, as we've said, generally their consciousness is above their body.

-Rarely it's beside their body or even below their body.
+Rarely, it's beside their body or even below their body.

-This may be one rare example of an out-of-body experience with the point of conscious perception actually within the body.
+And this may be one rare example of an out-of-body experience with the point of conscious perception actually within the body.

-Yeah, that was almost inside the body.
+Yeah, that was almost an inside the body.

-Under anesthesia, amazing.
+Right under anesthesia, amazing.

 Yes, amazing.

-El Paso, Texas, I think?
+El Paso, Texas, I think.

 Hello.